Funeral: Organ donation and body donation

 Some people donate their bodies to a medical school for use in research or education.
 Medical students frequently study anatomy from donated cadavers; they are also useful in forensic research.
-Some medical conditions, such as amputations or various surgeries can make the cadaver unsuitable for these purposes; in other cases the bodies of people who had certain medical conditions are useful for research into those conditions.
+Some medical conditions, such as amputations or various surgeries, can make the cadaver unsuitable for these purposes; in other cases, the bodies of people who had certain medical conditions are useful for research into those conditions.
 Many medical schools rely on the donation of cadavers for the teaching of anatomy.
-It is also possible to arrange for donate organs and tissue after death for treating the sick, or even whole cadavers for forensic research at body farms.